Teralix42/OuroboAI/README.md

 3. Each valid mutation is evaluated with a placeholder `evaluate()` function for now.
 4. The top scorers become the next generation.

-> It's basically natural selection... but with Python code.

 ---

 ## 🧪 Evaluation

-Evaluation is currently random (`random.uniform(0, 1)`) — **you can and should replace this** with your own scoring logic based on the AI’s behavior or goals.
+Evaluation is currently random (`random.uniform(0, 1)`) — If you want to use this code to create your own RSI's, **you can and should replace this** with your own scoring logic based on the AI’s behavior or goals.

 ---